 Isn't it frustrating when someone tells you the ending to a movie that you wanted to go see?
 After all, isn't the enjoyment of the movie experience to live the emotions of the characters within the storyline?
 Or maybe that does not bother you.
 You are one of those who can read the last page of the murder mystery to find out "who did it" and then go back to the first page and read the novel as if knowing the outcome did not make any difference.

 No matter which "end" of the debate you are on, we can apply God's word to both scenarios.
-"Just as the Lord had promised" is the reassuring end and conclusion to any life situation.
-Knowing this ending in advance does not ruin the excitement and yet knowing this ending in advance provides the confidence of walking through the drama of life.
+"Just as the Lord had promised" is the reassuring beginning and ending to any life situation.
+Knowing this truth in advance provides the confidence of walking through the drama of life and yet knowing this truth in advance does not ruin the excitement of life!
 The painting above does not seem very dramatic and yet the artist unknowlingly captured on canvas the ending of a miraculous story found in 1 Kings 17:8-16 about the widow at Zarephath.

 During the height of a drought, God told His prophet Elijah to go to this city where he would find a widow who would provide food for him.
 Elijah obeyed and went to the city, and, sure enough, he found the widow.
 But just like in real life, there was a problem!
 She explained that she only had a handful of flour and a drop of oil left and after that was gone she and her son would die of starvation.
 But Elijah told her to fix him a loaf of bread anyway and, in return, God would provide her plenty of flour and oil in her containers until the time when the Lord would send rain allowing the crops to grow again.